 For details on our KCSIE update webinar follow this link

 We recommend that all schools ensure that all staff understand the new guidance and that Senior leaders prepare to update safeguarding policies and procedures to ensure they are clear and consistent and contain sufficient detail about sexual violence, sexual harassment, online abuse and harmful sexual behaviours.
 Our expert -led webinars are an ideal way to prepare your staff for this.

-We are offering two age and stage specific short expert-led webinars on addressing sexual abuse which would be suitable for an after school twilight in existing staff meeting time:
+We are offering two age and stage specific 2 hour expert-led webinars on addressing sexual abuse which would be suitable for an after school twilight in existing staff meeting time:

 Webinar: Approaches to Addressing Sexual Abuse & Harassment in Primary Schools